data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

 # The workings of Dynamic-Time-Warping

-The fundamental differences between the euclidean distance and the DTW distance is that the former is simply comparing element by element, whereas the second algorithm is actively trying to look for the closest possible connections between two observations within both series.
+The fundamental differences between the euclidean distance and the DTW distance is that the former is simply comparing the sequences element by element, whereas the second algorithm is actively trying to look for the closest possible connections between two observations within each series.

 To better show that, let us define the following two sequences:
-$$A = a[0], a[1], ..., a[n]$$
+$$A = a[0], a[1], ..., a[n]$$ \quad
 $$B = b[0], b[1], ..., b[m]$$

-What DTW does it that it tries to match element $a[i]$ to the closest element of B, regardless of whether it is also at position *i*.
+What DTW is now doing is that it tries to match element $a[i]$ to the closest element of B, regardless of whether it is also at position *i*.
 Hence it would be possible to connect element $a[i]$ with element $b[i+4]$, if that would minimize the *distance* between these two.
-This *distance* is oftentimes calculated by using the euclidean distance.
+This *distance* is oftentimes calculated by using the euclidean distance, but other distance measures are possible.

-An important concept to understand Dynamic-Time-Warping is the so-called **Warping Path**.
-The warping path matches the different elements within A and B in such a way that the aggregated distance of all elements is minimized.
+The magic of Dynamic-Time-Warping is the so-called **Warping Path**.
+The warping-path matches the different elements within A and B in such a way that the aggregated distance of all elements is minimized.
 Before showing how the warping function is doing that, we first introduce some boundaries on how the matching is allowed to happen.

 ## Restrictions on Warping Function

 As already mentioned, Dynamic-Time-Warping allows each element from one sequence to match with one or even multiple other elements from another series, even if this element is not at the same index position.
-Though, there are some restrictions on how DTW is allowed to match the different elements.
+Though, there are some restrictions on how DTW is allowed to do that.
 The original paper from Hiroaki Sakoe and Seibi Chiba 1978 [1] state the following five conditions.

 1. **Monotonic conditions**
 This condition says that we are not allowed to match the following element, if we have not matched the current element already.
 Meaning that we are not allowed to go back in time